Data Interpreter: An LLM Agent For Data Science: Methodology

-Data science projects encompass extensive detailing and long-range pipelines, complicating the direct planning of all detailed tasks and coding.
-This complexity necessitates careful planning, execution, and management~\cite{biswas2022art}.
-Drawing inspiration from the application of hierarchical planning in automated machine learning tasks~\cite{mohr2018ml,mubarak2023hierarchical}, we organize the data science pipelines via hierarchical structure, which initially decomposes the intricate data science problem into manageable tasks and further break down each task into specific actions executed through code (in \Cref{fig: plan-dag}(a)).
+Data science problems, particularly those involving machine learning, encompass extensive detailing and long-range workflows, including data pre-processing, feature engineering, and model training.
+This long-term planning complicates the direct planning of all detailed tasks and coding.
+Drawing inspiration from the application of hierarchical planning in automated machine learning tasks~\citep{mohr2018ml,mubarak2023hierarchical}, we organize the data science workflow via hierarchical structure, which initially decomposes the intricate data science problem into manageable tasks and further break down each task into specific actions executed through code (see \Cref{fig:plan-dag}).